bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

 exit status 2
 ```

- To make this code work, we need to make this a **buffered** channel.
-Buffered channel have asynchronous send, and therefore can be executed without having a listener on the other side.
-To make a buffered channel, we simply specify the channel capacity as the 2nd argument when constructing the channel.
+ To fix this, the blocking behavior on send needs to be changed to non-blocking. **Buffered** channel offers this.
+When a buffered channel has free capacity, the sends are asynchronous and does not require an active receiver on the channel.
+To make a buffered channel, we provide a second argument of channel capacity when constructing the channel.

 ```go
     queue := make(chan string, 2)
 ```

-With this fix, we see the correct behavior
+With a buffered channel, the deadlock code no longer panics
 ```
 ▶ go run deadlock_1thread.go
 one
 two
 ```

-- In this example, we made a channel with a fixed size of 2
-- We also called `close` on the channel, otherwise, the `for` loop in the main thread receiving the channel messages will loop over the existing results, and then block indefinitely waiting for the 3rd item (which will never come).
+Receive on a buffered channel behaves similar to a normal channel.
+If there are no items in the channel currently, the receive operation will block until something is available.

 ### C++ Implementation

+With that brief introduction, let's return to C++ land to see what changes we need to make to implement similar behaviors.

-Starting from the single element channel in our [part 1]({% post_url 2020-06-28-go-channels-part1 %}) of this series,  we can add more machinery to support multiple values by storing the messages in a queue via `std::deque<T>`:
+Starting from the single element channel in our [part 1]({% post_url 2020-06-28-go-channels-part1 %}) of this series,  it is quite simple to support buffered channels by storing the elements in a STL container such as a double-ended queue via `std::deque<T>`:

 we replace the `m_val` and `m_has_value` variables with a single data structure `m_data` of type `std::deque<T>`.